Insights from Those Who DO Remember

 There are three groups of people in the World today.

-The first describe themselves as “awake” - (not to be confused with “woke”!) - who think that those in power have malign intent; that we have just lived through a collectivist takeover.
+1 The first describe themselves as “awake” - (not to be confused with “woke”!) - who think that those in power have malign intent; that we have just lived through a Collectivist takeover.

 Now I’ve always been very “live and let live”.
 It would go against all my instincts to take someone by the scruff of the neck and hold their face close to the turd in the room until they acknowledge its existence.
 I’m not sure that instinct isn’t just cowardice though.
 And anyway – what can you show them?

-(… or – depending on where you are - something very close: massive pressure, or implying that they would be mandated, or pressuring companies to mandate them for employees).
+(… or – depending on where you are - something very close: massive pressure, or implying that they would be mandated, or pressuring companies to mandate them for employees etc).

 A Matter of Principle